brucemcpherson/cDriverScratch/dependencies.md

 # Google Apps Script Project: cDriverScratch
-This repo (cDriverScratch) was automatically updated on 09 June 2015 19:07:59 BST by GasGit
+This repo (cDriverScratch) was automatically updated on 15 September 2015 11:48:16 BST by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project cDriverScratch
-Where possibile directly referenced or sub referenced library sources have been copied to this repository, or you can include the library references shown.
+Where possible directly referenced or sub referenced library sources have been copied to this repository, or you can include the library references shown.
 The shared link for [cDriverScratch is here](https://script.google.com/d/1ka9ODRxrUKUOTnuv4CkL9QnBTjkrXQhP0yJF-R2wjVz-qVdEK9G2S9sH/edit?usp=sharing "open in the GAS IDE")

 ### Modules of cDriverScratch.gs included in this repo